YasirHasn9/dive-into-mongodb/README.md

 4. require const `MongoClient` from `mongodb`
 5. create an async function and run the connection

+Node + MongoDb --> Socket (TCP)
+so node will connect with Mongodb over the socket
+The good part about socket that if we need to run it over different machine(cloud) rather than our local.

+Sometimes, the connection is not done yet but whats cool about mongoose is gonna queue your quires and dispatch them, once the connection is established.

 ## General Notes

 1. In MongoDB, each document stored in a collection requires a unique \_id field that acts as a primary key